Out & About: Calendar of area events | Calendar | Journal Gazette

 ALL WEEKEND

 Headwaters Ice Skating – Noon to 9 p.m.
 Saturday and noon to 8 p.m.
 Sunday; Headwaters Park, Clinton and Superior streets; cost, $6 ages 14 and older, $4 ages 13 and younger; $3 skate rental; hours, 3 to 8 p.m.
 Monday through Thursday, noon to 9 p.m.
-Friday and Saturday and noon to 8 p.m.
+Friday and Saturday, and noon to 8 p.m.
 Sunday; ends Feb.
-27.
+27. Free skate day Tuesday for ages 14 and younger.

 SOMETHING DIFFERENT